 This exhibition was made possible by Dr. Paul Shackel of University of Maryland and Dr. Bode Morin of the Pennsylvania Historical and Museum Commission, with the generous support of the Behavioral and Social Sciences College Dean’s Research Initiative at the University of Maryland, College Park as well as the Pennsylvania Anthracite Heritage Museum and the Pennsylvania Historical and Museum Commission.

 Photography and videography by Aubrey Edwards.
 Exhibition writing and design by Aryn G. N. Schriner.
-Special thanks to Kent Jackson, Thomas Mackaman, Silvana Montañola, Sandra Prytherch, and the Anthracite Heritage Museum and Iron Furnaces Associates.
+Special thanks to Kent Jackson, Thomas Mackaman, Silvana Montañola, Sandra Prytherch, Dr. Chris Stokum, and the Anthracite Heritage Museum and Iron Furnaces Associates.